sahil-walunj/quiz_app/README.md

 ## ✨ Features
 ✅ **Engaging UI** – Clean and responsive design for a smooth experience.
 ⏳ **Timer-Based Quizzes** – 30 seconds per question to keep things challenging.
-⚡ **Instant Feedback** – Know right away if your answer is correct.
 🏆 **Scoreboard** – See your final score at the end of the quiz.

 ## 🚀 Getting Started